 Our main areas of work are:

-Information and inquiry service, advocacy, English classes, leisure and sporting activities, women outreach project.
 RSD is able to offer much more practical support to individuals by working closely with other organisations and supporting people to access services vital to their queries.
-RSD is also able to offer more personal assistance through one-to-one support and financial help for those experiencing hardship, through its emergency fund.

-Julia M Crockett – Education and Employability Coordinator.
+Denise Parker - Education and Employability Coordinator.
 Julia coordinates ESOL and other education projects and is developing services to help people move towards employment.
+Part time flexible

 These roles are supported by approximately 80 dedicated and skilled volunteers, including a team of Trustees who govern the organisation.